unit8co/darts/docs/userguide/torch_forecasting_models.md

     torch_metrics=torch_metrics,
     pl_trainer_kwargs=pl_trainer_kwargs)

+# use validation set for early stopping
 model.fit(
     series=train,
     val_series=val,
 )
 ```

-Please look at the [hyperparameter optimization](https://unit8co.github.io/darts/userguide/hyperparameter_optimization.html) section for examples of how to use early-stopping and pruning in the context of hyperparameter optimization.
+To use early-stopping and pruning in the context of hyperparameter optimization, check out [this guide](https://unit8co.github.io/darts/userguide/hyperparameter_optimization.html).

 ### Example of custom callback to store losses